Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 - Blueprint description changes/updates, more fancy rich text shenanigans
 - Added 7, 9 and 11 car stations and stackers coz why not just have everything from 2 to 12 at this point.
 And let's not forget about the option of deleting blueprints you're never going to use

+15:00 UTC 07.02.2021
+(Compatible with older versions)
+- Added 1, 2 an 3 car balance fluid buffers and modified 4 car ones slightly so that it is possible to transfer information about stored fluid through green wire.
+All are based on Nilaus's design.
+- (fix) 7 car stacker book now has the right blueprints

 </details>

 ###### <span style="color:red">Before updating to a new version be sure to check logs, as there may be some compatibility issues with older ones </color>